raffadrummer/log4ksp/README.md

 ## Use with macros

-It is possible to use the C preprocessor to both simplify and make more powerful the use of the logging system.
+As explained in [Macros 4 KSP](https://github.com/raffadrummer/macros4ksp) repository, it is possible to use the C preprocessor to both simplify and make more powerful the use of the logging system.

 First you need to include the [logger.h](logger.h) *header file* in your KSP script, then you must "compile" it using the C preprocessor; in order to perform this you can use the [Makefile](Makefile).